KRYPTEX777/1-VZLET/README.md

 #1 vzlet
-Andreyka1
-I want to sink coins
+Andreyka1  I want to earn coins in large quantities